cristianoalpigiani/2024-07_usatlasworkshop_tutorial/_episodes/07-centr_ntp_prod.md

 - Main advantages: ProdSys is a well known and robust system, and allows to “follow” the standard workflow (e.g. ntuple production linked directly to the parent DAOD production)

+- Analysers with group production roles create the gTag, the request, submit and manage the production (retry the jobs and change only some job parameters, #GB/jobs))

 ![image info](./../fig/Screenshots-NtupleProduction.png){:width="1000"}{: .image-with-shadow }

 A detailed guide on how to submit a production can be found here